Aristotle: Dreams

 Aristotle describes sleep in On Sleep and Wakefulness.
-Sleep takes place as a result of overuse of the senses or of digestion, so it is vital to the body.
-While a person is asleep, the critical activities, which include thinking, sensing, recalling and remembering, do not function as they do during wakefulness.
-Since a person cannot sense during sleep they cannot have desire, which is the result of sensation.
-However, the senses are able to work during sleep, albeit differently, unless they are weary.
+It is a result of overuse of the senses or of digestion, and is vital to the body.
+While a person is asleep, the critical activities, which include thinking, sensing, recalling and remembering, do not function.
+Since a person cannot sense during sleep, they cannot have desire.
+However, the senses work during sleep, albeit differently.

-Dreams do not involve actually sensing a stimulus.
-In dreams, sensation is still involved, but in an altered manner.
+Dreams do not involve sensing a stimulus.
+Sensation is involved, but in an altered manner.
 Aristotle explains that when a person stares at a moving stimulus such as the waves in a body of water, and then looks away, the next thing they look at appears to have a wavelike motion.
-When a person perceives a stimulus and the stimulus is no longer the focus of their attention, it leaves an impression.
-When the body is awake and the senses are functioning properly, a person constantly encounters new stimuli to sense and so the impressions of previously perceived stimuli are ignored.
-However, during sleep the impressions made throughout the day are noticed as there are no new distracting sensory experiences.
+When a person perceives a stimulus and it is no longer the focus of their attention, it leaves an impression.
+When the body is awake, a person constantly encounters new stimuli and so the impressions of previous stimuli are ignored.
+However, during sleep the impressions made throughout the day are noticed, free of distractions.
 So, dreams result from these lasting impressions.
-Since impressions are all that are left and not the exact stimuli, dreams do not resemble the actual waking experience.
-During sleep, a person is in an altered state of mind.
-Aristotle compares a sleeping person to a person who is overtaken by strong feelings toward a stimulus.
-For example, a person who has a strong infatuation with someone may begin to think they see that person everywhere because they are so overtaken by their feelings.
+Since impressions are all that are left, dreams do not resemble waking experience.
+During sleep, a person is in an altered state of mind, like a person who is overtaken by strong feelings.
+For example, a person who has a strong infatuation with someone may begin to think they see that person everywhere.
 Since a person sleeping is in a suggestible state and unable to make judgements, they become easily deceived by what appears in their dreams, like the infatuated person.
-This leads the person to believe the dream is real, even when the dreams are absurd in nature.
-In De Anima iii 3, Aristotle ascribes the ability to create, to store, and to recall images in the absence of perception to the faculty of imagination, phantasia.
+This leads them to believe the dream is real, even when the dreams are absurd.
+In De Anima iii 3, Aristotle ascribes the ability to create, to store, and to recall images to the faculty of imagination, phantasia.